Contest Rules

 Pictures and Film Clips: You may use public domain images and film clips in your film or art if you cite your sources in the credits.
 Please note: Images found in Google searches or elsewhere on the Internet are protected by copyright laws, even without a copyright symbol.

 Logos: While it may not be possible to keep all brands out of view, there are easy ways to avoid them from showing.
 For example, dress your actors in clothing without logos, cover up laptop brands with a sticker or sticky note, or frame your shots so that recognizable stores are not highlighted.
-Using a brand may limit the use of your film in television or movie theaters, due to brand copyright laws.
+Using a brand may limit the use of your film on television or in movie theaters, due to brand copyright laws.

 Judging Process